Say "Hello" to compostable bags

 There is a very real purpose for the crisper drawers in your fridge besides keeping all those little yogurt containers in one spot.
 Using crisper drawers can actually help prolong the shelf life of your fresh purchase AND help you kick the plastic produce bag storage habit altogether.

-Feel free to use glass or reusable plastic containers with lids when storing some produce, especially when corralling small items like cherries or bulk leaves like spinach.
+Feel free to use glass or other reusable containers with lids when storing some produce, especially when corralling small items like cherries or bulk leaves like spinach.
 Avoid washing items before storing in a container.
-Wash just before eating.
+Wash just before eating isntead.

 Forget the fridge